Chalk home page

 Online queries write computed values to two places: the offline store and the online store.
 However, computed features are only written to the online store if they have a caching policy.
 The online store is used to circumvent recomputation of expensive features that are either unlikely to have changed or can tolerate slightly stale values.
 Properly configuring the caching policies for your features can make your online queries significantly more efficient.

 If you haven’t specified a caching policy, Chalk recomputes the values for a feature each time it is requested.
-We go into more depth on query caching in a later section.
+We go into more depth on query caching here.